sannatitus/Afruca-tangeri_captive-behaviour/Analysis/environment_R.md

-## Requirements for Running the R Script
+## Requirements the R Script environment

 To run this R script successfully, **R version 4.0.0 or higher** is recommended.